Tip #1 – Start Now

 Simple lifestyle changes can also improve cognitive function, allowing you to make the most out of your precious prep hours.
 It’s a great idea to exercise, sleep well and not drink heavily, if at all.
-No one has time to go to work or school full-time, prepare for the LSAT, AND maintain an active social life, partying ’til the wee hours on the weekend.
+No one has time to work or go to school full-time, prepare for the LSAT, AND maintain an active social life, partying ’til the wee hours on the weekend.
 I was a big partier through my 20s, and even I was able to cut it out while studying for the LSAT.
-In all honesty, I think that may have been the single-most important thing I did.
+In all honesty, I think that may have been the single most important thing I did.

 Even moderate sleep deprivation has a significant impact on cognitive abilities.
-You’ve gotta be well-rested when you prep or you’re just going to be wasting your time.
+You’ve gotta be well-rested when you prep, or you’re just going to be wasting your time.

 Tip #4 – Patient Commitment